 This condition is yet another issue behind heavy bleeding that can cause large clots, as your endometrial tissue spreads into the walls of the uterus

 These benign (non-cancerous) tumours can grow in and on the uterus, sometimes leading to extremely heavy menstrual bleeding.
 Along with heavy, long, and painful periods, fibroids can lead to a constant urge to pee, feeling like you can’t fully empty your bladder when you do urinate, constipation, and even back or leg pain.

-There’s also a chance that large “period” clots actually indicate a miscarriage you’re undergoing without realizing you were pregnant.
+There’s also a chance that large “period” clots indicate a miscarriage you’re undergoing without realizing you were pregnant.
 A miscarriage is a pregnancy loss within the first 20 weeks of pregnancy.
-After that, a pregnancy loss is known as stillbirth.
+After that, a pregnancy loss is known as a stillbirth.

 Heavy bleeding during your period can also be a sign of hypothyroidism, a condition whereby your thyroid (the butterfly-shaped gland in your neck) doesn’t make enough thyroid hormones.

 To diagnose a potential problem with your thyroid, your doctor will likely order a blood test to examine the level of your thyroid-stimulating hormone, which can signal that your thyroid is overactive or underactive.

 This is how far we can go for now on this topic.

 Your question(s) wasn’t answered?
 You can always contact us at PLAN B WELLNESS!

 At Plan B Wellness, we have various remedy kits that are safe and effective for above listed underlying health issues and many more.